TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 * **Copy & paste** - you can copy and paste selected nodes; just ensure that your browser has access to the clipboard for the Nussknacker site you use.
 * **Tab navigation** - you can navigate inside node details with TAB button.
 * **Panels in the Designer** - there are several panels on the left and right side of the scenario authoring canvass.
 You can move these panels and collapse them.
 You can always restore default layout using "reset" button in the View panel.
-* **Scenario versioning** - whenever a scenario is saved, a new version is created.
+* **Scenario versioning** - whenever a scenario is s-aved, a new version is created.
 You can revert to the older version of the scenario (see Versions panel).
 Adding comments when saving a scenario may help to find the right version.
 * **Deleting a scenario** - scenarios can be archived and unarchived, they are never completely deleted.
 * **Inserting a node into the flow** - you can drop a node on the edge connecting nodes and Designer will fit it into the flow.